Academic Policies for Graduate Students

 Students who do not complete a course for three consecutive terms will be required to reapply for admission.
 To be considered for readmission, a student must meet the current admission standards and be in satisfactory academic and financial standing.
 Students will be readmitted under the current catalog requirements, which means that they may be required to take additional courses, repeat courses previously taken, and may lose waivers/transfers or previously earned credits.

-Students admitted to the Graduate School of Management must complete their degree within seven years from the first term of enrollment.
+Students admitted to the Satish & Yasmin Gupta College of Business must complete their degree within seven years from the first term of enrollment.
 Interruption due to military service or other extraordinary circumstances may qualify for an extension.
 Students who do not complete their degrees within seven years will be required to meet the requirements designated in the most recent University Bulletin.

-A waiver is granted for foundation courses when the student has taken at least 3 credit hours (with a grade of B- or better) at the undergraduate level OR at least 1.5 credit hours (with a grade of B or better) at the graduate level that are substantially similar in content to one 1.5 credit hour GSM course.
-ECON 5F70 and TECH 5F70 require 6 credit hours (with a grade of B- or better) at the undergraduate level OR at least 3 semester hours (with a grade of B or better) at the graduate level that are substantially similar in content to ECON 5F70 and TECH 5F70.
+A waiver is granted for prerequisite courses when the student has taken at least 3 credit hours (with a grade of B- or better) at the undergraduate level OR at least 1.5 credit hours (with a grade of B or better) at the graduate level that are substantially similar in content to one current 1.5 credit hour UD graduate business course.
+ECON 5F70 requires 6 credit hours (with a grade of B- or better) at the undergraduate level OR at least 3.0 semester hours (with a grade of B or better) at the graduate level that are substantially similar in content to ECON 5F70.

-A transfer is granted for Value Creation courses when taken as part of an accredited MBA program.
-Courses must be at least 3 credit hours (with a grade of B or better), must not be foundation level courses, and must be substantially similar in content to one current GSM course.
-A transfer is granted for an elective course when the student has taken at least 3 credit hours (with a grade of B or better) at the graduate level that are substantially similar in content to one current GSM course.
+A transfer is granted for core or elective courses when taken as part of an accredited program.
+Courses must be at least 3 credit hours (with a grade of B or better), must not be foundation level courses and must be substantially similar in content to one current UD graduate business course.

-All transfers must have been completed in the last 7 years.
+All transfers must have been completed in the last seven years.
 Pass/Fail courses do not qualify for waiver/transfer.
+A maximum 6 credit hours may be transferred.
 Note: You may elect to take classes that have been waived and/or transferred and are encouraged to do so if you have no recent application of the materials being taught in those classes.

 Please note that the following Add/Drop/Withdrawal Policy is not an indication of refund money due.
 All adds/drops/withdrawals are subject to the posted refund schedule.